reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

     X = np.arange(100)[:, np.newaxis]
     Y = np.arange(100)[:, np.newaxis]

-Then, we create a :py:class:`FORCE` node.
+Then, we create a :py:class:`~.FORCE` node.
 Notice that it is not necessary to indicate the number of neurons in that node.
 ReservoirPy will infer it from the shape of the target data.

 .. ipython:: python